-Often, many Aussies are concerned that they will purchase the wrong sized Reef Mask and will face issues such as leaking and fogging; this deters them from taking the plunge and buying full face snorkel.
+Often, many Aussies are concerned that they will purchase the wrong sized Reef Mask and will face issues such as leaking and fogging; this deters them from taking the plunge and buying full face goggles.
 We can't blame you, and no one enjoys waiting patiently for their Reef Mask only to find out it doesn't fit correctly, devasting!

-As Reef Mask is Australias original and most trusted full face snorkel, we have decided to ensure you have all the correct information when it comes to choosing the right size face mask.
+As Reef Mask is Australias original and most trusted smart snorkel, we have decided to ensure you have all the correct information when it comes to choosing the right size face mask.
 With Australian having the best summer's we don't want anyone missing out on the snorkelling fun due to an issue like the wrong size! luckily it's super easy to measure and get the correct size, but before you hit the water you need to ask your self the question

 Why do I need a properly fitting snorkel mask?

-Full face snorkel masks designed to create tiny pockets around your mouth, eyes and nose, and this is what enables you to both see and breathe under the ocean.
+Full face masks designed to create tiny pockets around your mouth, eyes and nose, and this is what enables you to both see and breathe under the ocean.
 Reef Masks design is comfortable when sitting around your face.
 Gives you the freedom to go snorkelling for hours without any neck pain or jaw fatigue.

 If your Reef Mask is loose

 Just like the traditional snorkel goggles, you need them to fit tightly across your face and head to ensure they don't slip off when in the ocean.
-If your full face snorkel is not tightened correctly to your head and lose you will have issues like water leaks, this is not only annoying but can also be dangers when out in the ocean.
+If your whole face snorkel is not tightened correctly to your head and lose you will have issues like water leaks, this is not only annoying but can also be dangers when out in the ocean.